fdw/dotfiles/readme.md

 ![Screenshot](screenshot.png)

-This repo contains dotfiles for my workspace that is focused on terminal based apps (neovim, ranger, zoxide) and a lightweight window manager (i3, rofi, polybar).
+This repo contains dotfiles for my workspace that is focused on terminal based apps (neovim, yazi, zoxide) and a lightweight window manager (i3, rofi, polybar or sway, rofi, waybar).
 Everything is meant to integrate with everything else, starting from the theme: Solarized Dark.

 ## Detailed Content

 ### zshrc for [ZSH](http://zsh.org/)
 * Plugins organized with [antidote](https://getantidote.github.io/)
 * [Zoxide](https://github.com/ajeetdsouza/zoxide)
-  * `r` asks Zoxide for the best directory and opens Ranger there, thanks to [ranger+zoxide](https://github.com/fdw/ranger_zoxide)
+  * `y` asks Zoxide for the best directory and opens Yazi there, thanks to [yazi-zoxide-zsh](https://github.com/fdw/yazi-zoxide-zsh)
 * Autocompletion configuration with [fzf](https://github.com/junegunn/fzf) thanks to [fzf-tab](https://github.com/Aloxaf/fzf-tab)
   * fzf also with [ripgrep](https://github.com/BurntSushi/ripgrep) for file and history search
 * [Fast Syntax highlighting](https://github.com/zdharma/fast-syntax-highlighting)